2026-04-29 · 11 min read

 Score 5 variables to choose between open source and proprietary AI.
 Framework from AI Business Lab LLC with 2026 cost data, comparison table, and 30-day checklist.

-TL;DR: Open source AI wins on data control and long-term cost at scale.
-Proprietary wins on speed and low initial investment.
-Choose based on your data sensitivity, team size, and 24-month budget - not hype.
+TL;DR: Open source AI wins on data control and long-term cost above 500M tokens/month.
+Proprietary wins on speed and low initial cost.
+Start proprietary under $10M revenue - migrate when monthly API spend exceeds $15,000.

 The direct answer: most businesses under $10M annual revenue should start with proprietary AI APIs and migrate to open source only when monthly token spend exceeds $15,000 or regulatory requirements demand on-premise data processing.
 This is not a philosophical choice - it is a financial and operational one.
 At AI Business Lab LLC, founded in Dover, Delaware, Bartosz Cruz has advised over 80 companies through this exact decision since 2023.
-The framework below removes the guesswork.
+The framework below removes the guesswork and applies equally whether you are choosing your first AI tool in April 2026 or rearchitecting a system that has outgrown its original design.

 Why this decision matters more in 2026 than it did two years ago

 At the same time, proprietary providers raised API prices twice in 2025.
 OpenAI's GPT-4.5 costs $15 per million input tokens as of March 2026, a 25% increase from the 2024 baseline.
 Anthropic's Claude Sonnet 3.7 sits at $3 per million input tokens - still accessible, but the trajectory points upward.
-Per a PwC AI Spending Report published in February 2026, 43% of enterprise AI budgets are now consumed by API costs alone, up from 28% in 2024.
+Forbes reported in March 2026 that mid-market companies averaging 300 million tokens per month saw AI line items grow 34% year-over-year despite flat usage volumes.
 Budget pressure is forcing the open source conversation whether companies are ready or not.

 The decision framework Bartosz Cruz uses with clients at AI Business Lab LLC evaluates five variables: data sensitivity, engineering capacity, deployment timeline, monthly token volume, and regulatory jurisdiction.
 Score each variable on a 1-5 scale and the math tells you which path to take - no intuition required.